Viibrant/NNGA/docs/nn.md

 - K-fold cross-validation

 ## 5.Neural Network Design and Architecture

+In this section, we focus on the neural network design and architecture for the Iris dataset classification.
+We will discuss network topology, including layers, neurons, and activation functions.
+Additionally, we will explore training parameters, such as learning rate, momentum, and weight initialization.
+We will outline the chosen training method, backpropagation (Hecht-Nielsen, 1992) with the Levenberg-Marquardt algorithm, and discuss strategies for determining the optimal number of hidden neurons to balance model complexity and performance.

 - Network topology: layers, neurons, and activation functions
 - Training parameters: learning rate, momentum, weight initialization